mvolkmann/blog/src/swift/SwiftUI.md

 click the app name at the top of the Navigator, select the app target, and modify the value of "Display Name".

-A new "App" project begins with the following files.

-- `{app-name}.swift`

-  This defines the main struct which implements the `App` protocol.
-  It is preceded by the `@main` attribute which marks the entry point of the app.
-  It has computed property named `body` whose value implements the `Scene` protocol.
-  The actual value is an instance of `WindowGroup`.
-  This renders an instance of `ContentView` which is defined in the next file.
-  Apps for macOS and iPadOS can specify more than one window in the `WindowGroup`, but iOS and watchOS apps cannot. iOS will render all the windows as if they were in a `VStack`.

-- `ContentView.swift`

-  This defines the `ContentView` struct which implements the `View` protocol and is the top of the user interface.
-  It also defines the `ContentView_Previews` struct which describes the Previews that should display in the Canvas area.
-  This can be one or more views that are each displayed in a separate Preview.

-- `Assets.xcassets`

-  This associates names with assets such as images, audio files, and video files.

-- `{app-name}.xcodeproj`

-  This file is not visible in the Navigator, but can be viewed and edited by clicking the top entry in the navigator.
-  The editor for this data has the following tabs:
-  General, Signing & Capabilities, Resource Tags, Info, Build Settings, Build Phases, and Build Rules.
-  The General tab configures the app display name, version of iOS, targets (iPhone, iPad, or Mac), status bar style, and more.

-To add a particular kind of provided UI View in a `.swift` file, manually enter code or click where it should go in the code and click the "+" in the upper-right of the Code Editor.
-Clicking the "+" displays the Object Library dialog that contains a list provided view types.
-Selecting one displays related documentation and code examples.
-Double-click a view type to insert code for it at the cursor or drag a view type to the desired code location.

 ### Canvas / Preview